Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Episodic Meta-Learning for Graph Foundation Models

 \subsection{Episodic Meta-Training}

-Rather than pre-training on self-supervised or contrastive-based approaches under the assumption of downstream task alignment transfer, \modelname{} is trained on the same few-shot prediction problem it will face at test time.
-Each training step proceeds as follows: \begin{enumerate}[leftmargin=*,itemsep=2pt] \item \textbf{Sample an episode.} Select a task type (node classification, link prediction, or graph classification) and a source graph.
-Construct a support set with $K$ labeled examples per class and a disjoint query set with $Q$ examples per class. \item \textbf{Encode the episode.} Compute node embeddings with $f_\theta$ and build task-specific example embeddings as described in Section~\ref{sec:meta_unification}. \item \textbf{Fit the readout.} Solve the ridge problem (Eq.~\ref{eq:ridge-dual}) on the support set. \item \textbf{Meta-update the encoder.} Evaluate the ridge head on the query set, compute the cross-entropy loss, and backpropagate through the closed-form solve to update $\theta$. \end{enumerate}
+Rather than pre-training on self-supervised or contrastive-based approaches under the assumption of downstream task alignment, \modelname{} is trained on the same few-shot prediction problem it will face at test time.
+Each training step proceeds as follows: